kaxiras-group/.github/profile/README.md

 Our group was part of the collaboration that demonstrated correlated electron behavior and superconductivity in twisted bilayer graphene.

-More information and publications can be found on the Kaxiras Group Website: https://scholar.harvard.edu/efthimios_kaxiras
+More information and publications can be found on the [Kaxiras Group Website](https://scholar.harvard.edu/efthimios_kaxiras "Kaxiras Research Group").